kyma-project/telemetry-manager/docs/contributor/arch/008-telemetry-flow-healthiness-status-api.md

 We are choosing between two alternatives:

 * Using multiple condition types to represent various telemetry flow events (Throttling, Data Loss, High Buffer Utilization, etc.).
-* Using a single condition type (TelemetryFlowHealth) with a reason field to denote diverse telemetry flow events.
+* Using a single condition type (TelemetryFlowHealthy) with a reason field to denote diverse telemetry flow events.

-After careful consideration, we have opted for the single condition type `TelemetryFlowHealth` as it minimizes cognitive load for the end user.
+After careful consideration, we have opted for the single condition type TelemetryFlowHealthy as it minimizes cognitive load for the end user.
 Ultimately, the user's primary concern is understanding whether the telemetry flow is functioning correctly.
 In case of any issues, the user has the following actionable steps:

 * Troubleshoot the backend.